Understand the Profit Drivers for a Shipyard, Boatyard, Boat Builder & Marine Services companies with Marine Software

 |Profit: $22,000||Profit: $60,000|

-For the lower profit centers, you may want to carefully study in greater detail each cost of sales component to see if you can improve efficiencies such as adding more efficient equipment.
+For the lower profit centers in your marine business, you may want to carefully study in greater detail each cost of sales component to see if you can improve efficiencies such as adding more efficient equipment.

-Tracking all of these departments and divisions can be accomplished manually with spreadsheets and generic accounting software solutions or with industry specific platforms that automate the process and allow you to easily track profit for every department/division.
+Tracking all of these departments and divisions can be accomplished manually with spreadsheets and generic accounting software solutions or with industry-specific marine software platforms that automate the process and allow you to easily track profit for every department/division.
+Marine management software works best for marine accounting.

-Properly tracking multiple revenue streams may protect your cash flow in tough times, help you decide where to concentrate your efforts, and potentially provide greater opportunities for growth when times are good.
+Properly tracking multiple marine revenue streams with a marine accounting software may protect your cash flow in tough times, help you decide where to concentrate your efforts, and potentially provide greater opportunities for growth when times are good.
+Does this “float your boat”?

-If you have any comments on this blog post or ideas for topics you would like me to highlight in future blog posts, please feel free to contact me directly at .
-Next month, I will be talking about effectively utilizing subcontractors.
+If you have any comments on this marine blog post or ideas for topics you would like me to highlight in future blog posts, please feel free to contact me directly at .
+I write about topics that are relevant to boatyards, shipyards, boat builders, and other marine businesses.